๐ป Gigging HORROR STORIES

 - One of the most common mishaps is technical difficulties.
 A broken guitar string, a noisy cable, the lights not working, or maybe a mixer getting fried.
 In such cases, it's wise to have a backup plan.
 Learn to bring spare instruments, cables, and any essential gear, because one day, you may need it.

-I personally bring an extra keyboard with some pre-planned sounds whenever my gig is further than an hour away from home.
-Luckily, I've never actually needed it, but I don't want to be unprepared if it ever does happen. - Sound problems are another common issue.
+(I personally bring an extra keyboard with some pre-planned sounds whenever my gig is further than an hour away from home.
+I used to say that I've never actually needed it, but I didn't want to be unprepared if it ever does happen.
+That changed this year when I had an instance of my main keyboard producing no sound at a gig!) - Sound problems are another common issue.
 Distorted audio, feedback, or a failed sound system can quickly disrupt a gig.
 In these situations, communicate with your sound engineer or the venue's tech staff as calmly and clearly as possible.
 They're there to help, and they'll appreciate your professionalism in addressing the issue.
 How often have you played a gig where the venue loses power?

 - For vocalists, losing your voice can be terrifying.
 If your voice starts to falter, just take a minute to sip some water, and maybe even talk with the crowd while you do.
 It's very likely that while you feel that you are struggling, your crowd probably hasn't even noticed.